Mark Leong • Coming of Age: China’s Post-90s Generation

 -

-In 2018, I started a long-term project photographing “post-90s” young urban Chinese adults under 30 — just after the government ended the one-child policy.
-Called “little emperors” for their heliocentric importance in their families, this cohort of single children were born after 1990, just as China was lifting itself out of centuries of turmoil and poverty to become a superpower.
-Lacking siblings but fortified with money, technology and political stability, it was as if they had grown up on a different planet than their parents.
+In 2017, I started a long-term project photographing “post-90s” young urban Chinese adults under 30.
+This cohort was born after 1990, just as China was lifting itself out of centuries of turmoil and poverty to become a superpower.
+Fortified with money, technology and political stability, it was as if they had grown up on a different planet than their parents.

 Now come of age, these two hundred million young adults are poised to impact the world.
-But they also an untidy array of increasingly fluid personalities dealing with previously unknown choices and pressures in a much more globalized China with a greatly diminished social safety net.
-Over two years, I sought out and photographed many varied experiences — hi-tech migrants, hockey players, grad students, gig workers, transgender activists, organic farmers and online influencers.
-Then came Covid-19 and I had to leave without completing my project.
-The attached photo samples are from this 2018-2019 work.
+But they also an untidy array of increasingly fluid personalities dealing with previously unknown choices and pressures in a much more globalized China.
+Over three years, I sought out and photographed many varied experiences — hi-tech migrants, hockey players, grad students, gig workers, organic farmers and online influencers.
+Then came the pandemic and I had to leave in 2020 without completing my project.

 Since 1989, photographing Chinese young people has been a constant thread in my career, covering rock bands, internet hackers, entrepreneurs, factory workers and self-labeled “hooligans.”
 While I am ethnically Chinese, I am still an outsider who came with a preconceived notion of Chinese people as a monolithic bloc of conformity.
-One of my goals, then, has been to share the realities of diverse, nuanced lives in this most massive of mass societies — especially crucial in this divisive time of geo-political unease.
+One of my goals, then, has been to share the realities of diverse, nuanced lives in this most massive of mass societies.

 -